henninghall/react-native-date-picker/README.md

 ## Inlined

 The second option is to use the inlined picker.
-For instance in a view or a custom made modal. <a href="#example-2-inlined">See code</a>.
+Place it in a View or a custom made modal. <a href="#example-2-inlined">See code</a>.

 <table>
    <tr>